-7.5 Scott-Richardson and Mends Sub-Precincts

-- 7.5.1 The following requirements apply unless otherwise approved where the proposed comprehensive new development satisfies the applicable Guidance Statements: - (a) For properties in all streets not referred to in Development Requirements 7.3 and 7.4.1, the street setback to the podium shall be zero for a minimum of 60% of the street frontage, unless the development satisfies Element 7 Guidance Statement (a). - (b) Ground floor street façades shall comprise at least one pedestrian entrance and a minimum of 60% clear glass with a maximum sill height of 450mm above the adjacent footpath level.
-No obscure screening is permitted higher than 1.2 metres above the adjacent footpath level, unless the development satisfies Element 7 Guidance Statements (c), (d), (e) and (f). - (c) Portions of ground floor street façades with no openings shall not exceed 5 metres in length, unless the development satisfies Element 7 Guidance Statements (c), (d), (e) and (f). - 7.5.2 For the portion of the building above the podium, the setback from the street to the main external wall of a building shall be a minimum of 4.0 metres. - 7.5.3 The Council may grant approval for cantilevered balconies or decorative elements to be set back a minimum of 3.0 metres from the street boundary of the development site, provided that: - (a) strong visual differentiation is maintained between the podium and the portion of the building above it; - (b) the perceived scale of the building does not dominate public space; - (c) the projecting elements have sufficient design merit and visual interest; and - (d) solar access to the public footpath is not adversely affected. - 7.5.4 The design of the building is to demonstrate that the podium and the portion of the building above it are visually compatible in terms of construction materials and design features.
+Deve lopme ent Requirements Gui idance Statements 7.5 Scot t-Richardson and Mends Sub-Precincts (e) Deep and poorly illuminated recesses 7.5.1 The following requirements apply unless otherwise approved where the proposed comprehensive new development satisfies the applicable Guidance Statements: are to be avoided at ground level adjacent to pedestrian paths.
+Where cafés or restaurants are proposed, alfresco dining is encouraged. (a) For properties in all streets not referred to in Development Requirements 7.3 and 7.4.1, the street setback to the podium shall be zero for a minimum of 60% of the street frontage, unless the development satisfies Element 7 Guidance Statement (a). , , , , , , , , , , , , , , , , , , , (b) Ground floor street façades shall comprise at least one pedestrian entrance and a minimum of 60% clear glass with a maximum sill height of 450mm above the adjacent footpath level.
+No obscure screening is permitted higher than 1.2 metres above the adjacent footpath level, unless the development satisfies Element 7 Guidance Statements (c), (d), (e) and (f). (c) Portions of ground floor street façades with no openings shall not exceed 5 metres in length, unless the development satisfies Element 7 Guidance Statements (c), (d), (e) and (f).
+7.5.2 .2 For the portion of the building above the podium, the setback from the street to the main external wall of a building shall be a minimum of 4.0 metres.
+7.5.3 balco minin Council may grant approval for cantilevered onies or decorative elements to be set back a num of 3.0 metres from the street boundary of the lopment site, provided that: (a) strong visual differentiation is maintained between the podium and the portion of the building above it; (b) the perceived scale of the building does not dominate public space; (c) the projecting elements have sufficient design merit and visual interest; and (d) solar access to the public footpath is not adversely affected.
+7.5.4 podiu visua design of the building is to demonstrate that the um and the portion of the building above it are ally compatible in terms of construction materials design features.